 3. Baths of Diocletian (Museo Nazionale Romano)

-As a licensed tour guide of Rome, this is by far one of my favorite museums together with Palazzo Massimo ( see below).
-That is to say, when I have free time, this is one of the museums I come to since the museum has a lot of applied learning opportunities.
+As a licensed tour guide of Rome, this is by far one of my favorite museums along with the Palazzo Massimo.
+When I have free time, I visit this museum as it has a lot of applied learning opportunities.

-When you enter the museum today, you are actually entering a very small part of what was once a massive Thermal Public Bath, built by Emperor Diocletian in 306 AD.
-The bathhouse would have covered a whopping 32 acres (17 hectares).
+When you enter the museum today, you’re actually entering a very small part of what was once a massive public thermal bath, built by Emperor Diocletian in A.D.
+306. The bathhouse would have covered a whopping 32 acres (17 hectares).

-Most importantly it could hold 3,000 potential bathers at one time.
-To put into comparison, Seaworld in Orlando, which is not a bathhouse, but a place where people go with water has on average only 1,885 people a day.
+Most importantly, it could hold 3,000 potential bathers at one time.
+To put that into perspective, Seaworld in Orlando, although not a bathhouse but a water park, receives on average only 1,885 people a day.

-Contrary to the middle ages when people bathed once a year, the ancient Romans bathed daily and were also clean-shaven.
-A typical day at the baths could last hours where one would play some sports, then maybe get a massage before heading over the Tepidarium ( warm water bath), the caldarium ( hot water bath), then frigidarium (cold water bath).
+Unlike in the Middle Ages when people bathed once a year, the ancient Romans bathed daily and were also clean-shaven.
+A typical day at the baths could last hours.
+They may play some sports while there and then get a massage before heading over to the tepidarium (warm water bath), the caldarium (hot water bath), and then the frigidarium (cold water bath).
 They would typically bath in that order.

-In addition, there was a Natatio which was a huge swimming pool.
-The Natatio in these baths was an astounding 43,000 square ft (4,000 sqM).
-To put that in perspective it is almost the size of a football field.
+In addition, there was a natatio, which was a huge swimming pool.
+The natatio in these baths was an astounding 43,000 square feet (4,000 square meters) in size—almost the size of a football field.
+Here are the four main sections of the museum to see:

 - Written Communication of the Romans